 The district will conduct annual training for both staff and students in school safety issues.
-District level training will be coordinated by the Superintendent and may consist of classroom activities, general assemblies, tabletop exercises, full-scale drills or other appropriate actions to increase the awareness and preparedness of staff and students.
+District level training will be coordinated by the Superintendent and may consist of classroom activities, general assemblies, tabletop exercises, evacuation drills, lockdown drills, bus safety drills, or other appropriate actions to increase the awareness and preparedness of staff and students.
 Appendix 3 will include specific training modules at the various district sites.